Monday, December 15, 2025

 It was a disaster.
 This scenario lasted for days, fortunately the weather was nice.

 But I'd been doing that since 2004, and it was now 2025.
 Nothing had changed.
 "It's not because of retirement that you're gardening."
-Yeah, right, and I picked up my pruning shears to cut the branches.
+Yeah, right, I picked up my pruning shears to cut the branches.

 Then I was suffocating again.